The Laws of Life: 3 Basic Principles

 - The need for attention.
 For example, if you perceive me as a kind person, I’ll gain your confidence and get something from you.

-Another aspect that most people discover throughout their lives is the fact that love means nothing if it’s based on dependence.
+Another aspect of the laws of life that most people discover throughout at some point is the fact that love means nothing if it’s based on dependence.
+Few things require as much expressiveness, freedom, authenticity and character as love does.

 Also read: If You Have Magic, You Don’t Need Tricks

-Few laws of life are as wise as the ones that advise you to love yourself first.
-Besides, while it’s true that there are many different types of love, what you can never do is renounce your true self, no matter if it’s parental or romantic.
+- Besides, while it’s true that there are many different types of love, what you can never do is deny your true self, whether it’s for your child or your partner.